MohanMaker/GroundUp/README.md

     - For example: `pip install Flask`
     - See requirements.txt for a list of all the dependencies that need to be installed
 - Run `flask run` to start the website
-- Check the terminal for an output like: "Running on (http://127.0.0.1:5000)"
+- Check the terminal for an output like: "Running on http://127.0.0.1:5000"
 - Navigate to this link in your browser
 - Groundup is now running locally

-heck terminal.
-It should output something like (http://127.0.0.1:5000).
-Copy and paste into your browser.
-- Register as a new user.
-Choose to be either a data collector or a client.

 ## Using Groundup:
 - Navigate to register in the navbar to register as a data collector or client
-- Login to the data collector or client dashboards by going to login in the navbar
+- Login to the data collector or client dashboards
     - You can log in with the credentials you registerd with, or with these existing credentials which already have associated data:
-    - Data collector:
+    - Client:
         - Username: "groundupcli"
         - Password: "groundupcli"
-    - Client
+    - Data collectors:
         - Username1: "coll1"
         - Password1: "coll1"
         - Username2: "coll2"